What Happens When Your First Baby Is Quadruplets

 Being a parent is definitely my number-one priority, and we are blessed that I was already in a flexible enough job to stay home with the babies.
 But it’s a confidence boost to see my work still getting published, and maintaining my presence as a writer and upholding my professional identity is important to me.

-Parenting with: my husband of 10 years, Mike, who's an electrical engineer designing data center facilities.
+Parenting with: my husband of 10 years, Mike, who's an electrical engineer designing data centre facilities.

 During the week, I do mornings solo.
 My husband is up and out the door for work before the sun has even fully risen.